lsndr/yuow/README.md

   }

   protected flushUpdate(order: Order) {
-    const version = this.versionTracker.increaseVersion(entity); // Call it in order to get new increased version number
+    const version = this.versionTracker.increaseVersion(order); // Call it in order to get new increased version number

     const result = await this.knex('orders')
       .update({